Before 2016 ends, here are some exciting

 The new Service health dashboard has started rolling out to First Release customers – providing you with a new level of service health insights that are personalized for your organization.
 The dashboard makes it easier to identify relevant issues by separating major business critical outages from others and splitting them into two categories: incidents and advisories.
 A new summary view surfaces the most important details and allows you to quickly understand the effects on your organization by showing the number of impacted users.
 This allows admins to stay on top of service incidents, improve internal support experience and improve the Office 365 user experience.

 Office 365 is planning to roll out the new dashboard to all admins in February 2017.

 More to Come in 2017!

-In the coming months, the Office 365 team will add more reports that focus on which clients are used to access SharePoint, OneDrive for Business and Yammer.
+In the coming months, the Office 365 team will add more reports that focus on which clients are used to accessing SharePoint, OneDrive for Business, and Yammer.
 They are also working on making the Office 365 adoption content pack in Power BI available to all customers and providing new public APIs that will enable you to programmatically access the usage data and integrate it into custom applications, like a company reporting portal.